Pentastemona

 Pentastemona is a genus in the family Stemonaceae, described as a genus in 1982.
 In 1992, Duyfjes placed the genus in its own family, the Pentastemonaceae, but this is not widely accepted.
+It is the only monocot genus with pentamerous flower parts (i.e. five petals, five sepals, five stamens and five carpels).

-The entire genus is endemic to the Island of Sumatra in Indonesia.
+The entire genus is endemic to the island of Sumatra in Indonesia.